Life sentences in the landmark case on journalists at the heart of the Constitutional Crisis in Turkey

 'These verdicts, the first against journalists accused of being connected to the July 2016 failed coup, set a devastating precedent for the many other journalists and writers in Turkey who are being tried on similarly spurious charges.'

-Jennifer Clement, President of PEN International
+Jennifer Clement, former President of PEN International

 16 February 2018 – Ahmet Altan, Mehmet Altan and Nazli Ilicak were today convicted of “attempting to overthrow the constitutional order” under Article 309 of the Turkish Penal Code and sentenced to aggravated life sentences, or life without parole.